-Our community engagement is closely linked to our Mission and aligns to 3 themes: future skills, developing skills and utilising skills.
+Our community engagement aligns to three themes: future skills, developing skills and utilising skills.
+Find out more about the projects we work on.

 Community engagement means different things to people and organisations.
 For us, community engagement is closely linked to our Mission, where consumer protection is at the heart of regulation.

-We encourage our people to take part in volunteering opportunities, whether in communities in London, Edinburgh or close to where they live, helping us to make a positive impact on society.
+We encourage our people to take part in volunteering opportunities, whether in communities in London, Edinburgh, Leeds or close to where they live.
+This helps us to make a positive impact on society.

 Volunteering also brings organisational benefit by developing employee skills and bringing consumer knowledge back to the FCA.